-Forest bathing, a Japanese concept, is the broad reference to taking in the through your full spectrum of senses.
+Forest bathing, a Japanese concept, is the broad reference to taking in the full spectrum of the forest through your five senses.
 Extending beyond the simple activity of walking through a forest, it is the process of absorbing the entire experience of the forest through your sight, touch and smell.

 Preparing for Forest Bathing

 - Switch digital devices off

 In the Garden Route, we are fortunate to be surrounded by medium to mature climax Afro-montane forests which extend from George to Storms River in the east.
 Flanking the southern slopes of the Outeniqua and Tsitsikamma mountain ranges, the forest offers a cool, quiet environment for forest bathing.

 Forest Bathing is about cultivating a primeval reconnection, an awakening of your senses for an integrated experience in nature.

 While there are many trails suitable for Forest Bathing in the Garden Route, the Woodcutter Trail is a perfect trail to begin.
 Offering the choice of a 3km or 9km loop, you can plan how long you would like to spend in the forest.

 Recently, while relaxing in a stream below a small rapid, a stick drifted past will a Knysna Dwarf Chameleon clinging to it.
 An endemic species to the region, it was fortuitous to see it on the stick.
 Once the stick was lifted out of the water, the chameleon transitioned from a dark black brown colour to a light tan shade, an indication of it destressing.